kyma-project/community/concepts/eventing-code-guidelines.md

 2. expect
 3. expected
 -->
   - Keep the `name` short.
-For example, use `event order.created received` instead of `test that event order.created was received` or `ensure that event order.created was received`.
+For example, use **"event order.created received"** instead of "test that event order.created was received" or "ensure that event order.created was received".
-- To improve readability, always set the `field names` when initializing the test case struct.
+- To improve readability, always set the **field names** when initializing the test case struct.

 <details>
   <summary>Example</summary>